davidmeredith/devsGuidebook/devGuidebook.md

 The mechanism for sharing code varies across languages and includes Interfaces (eg Java), Traits (eg Rust), Mixins (eg Python), and Type-Classes (eg Scala).
 Often, composition is used under the hood to share behaviour.

 > [!TIP]
-I say "don't pay too much inheritance tax" intentionally because at can be argued that inheritance does still have its place, especially in building frameworks and for strong/natural "Is a" relationships e.g. "type A is a type of B."
+I say "don't pay too much inheritance tax" intentionally because it can be argued that inheritance does still have its place, especially in building frameworks and for strong/natural "Is a" relationships e.g. "type A is a type of B."

 - Several modern languages don’t even support inheritance (Rust, Zig, Go), relying instead on parametric polymorphism.